National Human Radiobiological Tissue Repository

 |Left: Cans containing radium dial painter bone ash.
 Right: Cross-section of a radium dial painter bone.|

 The NHRTR houses thousands of frozen, ashed, dried, and plastic embedded bone samples from the radium studies carried out by Argonne National Laboratory/Argonne Cancer Research Hospital, the Massachusetts Institute of Technology, and the New Jersey Radium Research Project.
 Bone samples (and numerous soft tissue samples) are marked with a unique identifying number.
-These case numbers can be used to retrieve de-identified case data from publications such as Argonne National Laboratory-Argonne Cancer Research Hospital’s The Argonne Radium Studies: Summary of Fundamental Data ANL-7531 and ACRH-106.
+These case numbers can be used to retrieve de-identified case data from publications such as Argonne National Laboratory-Argonne Cancer Research Hospital’s The Argonne Radium Studies: Summary of Fundamental Data ANL-7531 and ACRH-106 (view excerpt or full text).
 These data include the person’s source of exposure (dial painter, therapeutic injection, etc.), estimated body burden, radiochemical results, and medical history.
-(View excerpt from The Argonne Radium Studies: Summary of Fundamental Data.)

 Samples Containing Plutonium, Americium, and Uranium

 The USTUR acquires post-mortem samples of body organs from volunteer donors who worked with actinide elements and who had a documented intake of one or more of these radionuclides.
 A portion of the tissues received by the USTUR is radiochemically analyzed to determine the concentrations of actinide elements in various organs.
-The remaining portion is retained in a frozen (-70° C) state for future studies.
-Table 1 and Table 2 list the number of frozen tissue samples from partial body donations and whole body donations, respectively; Table 3 and Table 4 list the number of slides and paraffin blocks from partial body donations and whole body donations, respectively; and Table 5 and Table 6 list the number of dissolved tissue solutions from partial body donations and whole body donations, respectively.
+The remaining portion is retained in a frozen state for future studies.
+Table 1 and Table 2 list the number of frozen and fixed tissue samples from USTUR donations.

 Samples Containing Thorium

-The USTUR has received and analyzed tissues from two whole-body donations that had been injected with Thorotrast during medical procedures.
-Approximately one half of each body was analyzed and the other half is preserved in a frozen state in the NHRTR.
+The USTUR has received and analyzed tissues from two whole-body donors, who had been injected with Thorotrast during medical procedures.
+Approximately one-half of each body was analyzed and the other half was preserved in a frozen state in the NHRTR.